Beder Meye Josna: Music

 Abu Taher directed the music of Beder's daughter Josna.
 The film has eleven songs.
-The film's director Tozammel Haque Bakul is composing the lyrics for ten of these eleven songs.
+The film's director, Tozammel Haque Bakul, composed the lyrics for ten of these eleven songs.
 The audio cassette of the film's songs sold one lakh copies within a month of its release.
 The song, written by Veda's daughter Josna Amay, became a huge hit.
-The song "Ami Bandi Jail" written by Hasan Matiur Rahman and sung by Mujib Pardesi is still popular.
+The song "Ami Bandi Jail" written by Hasan Matiur Rahman and sung by Mujib Pardesi, is still popular.
 The tune of the title song, "Beder meye Jyotsna amay katha diyeche," was adopted from the song "Ek pardesi mera dil le gaya" from the film Phagun (1958).